Krill Oil vs Cod Liver Oil – Which Fish Oil Is Better?

 - Cod Liver Oil – NOW Brand (1,000 mg, 180 Softgels)

-Krill oil and cod liver oils are easy to locate.
-I typically can find more affordable prices and availability on Amazon, Check them on Amazon and the current prices here, Fish Oils.
+Both are easy to locate.
+I typically can find more affordable prices and availability on Amazon, Check them on Amazon and the current prices here.

-The FDA and EPA have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 7.
+The FDA and EPA have issued warnings and suggestions regarding mercury levels in seafood and how often they should be consumed 7.
 This is especially important for the following:

 - Developing children